rhysbrooks1/CS321-002-s25-team-09/README.md

 Assumes that the query files are in `data/queries` folder.

 Outputs:
-- Query output file: `QUERY-accepted-ip.0.txt`
+- Query output: output of queries goes to standard out
 - Note that the outut is sorted first by the frequency and then alphabetically by the key.

 | Key                     |  Frequency |